-The Power Wave 455M (CE) semi-automatic power source is designed to be a part of a modular, multiprocess welding system.
+The Power Wave semi-automatic power source is designed to be a part of a modular, multi-process welding system.
 Depending on configuration, it can support constant current, constant voltage, and pulse welding modes.

-The Power Wave 455M (CE) power source is designed to be used with the semi automatic family of Power Feed wire feeders, operating as a system.
+The Power Wave power source is designed to be used with the semi automatic family of Power Feed wire feeders, operating as a system.
 Each component in the system has special circuitry to "talk with" the other system components, so each component (power source, wire feeder, user interface) knows what the other is doing at all times.
-These components communicate with ArcLink
+These components communicate with Linc-Net.

-The Power Wave 455M (CE) is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
-Properly equipped, it can support the GMAW, GMAW-P, FCAW, SMAW, GTAW, and CAC processes.
-It carries an output rating of 400 amps, 36 volts (at 100% duty cycle).
+The Power Wave 455 is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
+Properly equipped, it can support the GMAW, GMAW-P, FCAW, SMAW, GTAW, and CAC-A processes.
+It carries an output rating of either 450 amps, 38 volts; or 400 amps, 36 volts (both at 100% duty cycle), depending on input voltage and frequency.